 It's best if you can dismantle your bike and carry it on in a bag no more than 130x90cm.
 Some of these trains require a seat reservation, whereas others do not.
 Consequently, according to the type of train, it may or may not be necessary to book, or pay, for a place for your bike.

 This is an industry that has seen incredible interest and growth, post-pandemic, largely due to rising technological advances and rapidly charging batteries, and it being a cheaper alternative to mainstream transportation.
-People are also more aware of the health benefits, and e-bikes offer access to getting out and about in a less strenuous way.
-Plus, they are seen as the eco-conscious alternative to motor vehicles, and with policymakers developing cycling infrastructures across towns and cities the world over, bike use has rocketed generally.
-In fact over 25% of money spent on mountain bikes in 2020 was on e-bikes.
-Specialized - one of the big three - was one of the first to introduce e-bikes to their mountain bike line-up, realising that the learning curve and fitness curve for mountain biking was steep and harsh.
-If riders had an eMTB they were more likely to enjoy the experience and then more likely to want to ride again.
-Now almost every bike brand has several eMTBs on offer with their ranges steadily growing.
-Also eMTBs now have their own XC World Cup category, meaning this sport is only going to keep growing.
+People are more aware of the health benefits, and consider e-bikes as the eco-conscious alternative to motor vehicles, with policymakers developing cycling infrastructures across towns and cities the world over.
+Over 25% of money spent on mountain bikes in 2020 was on e-bikes.
+Specialized - one of the big three - was one of the first to introduce e-bikes to their mountain bike line-up, and now almost every bike brand has several eMTBs on offer with their ranges.

 The industry does suffer from supply issues, and since Covid supply chains from Asia have become complicated, transit times have doubled and container costs more than quadrupled.
 So when you find the eMTB for you, be aware you may have to wait quite a while for it.